-'You guys have lost your minds': A man asked Dave Ramsey if he and his wife should borrow money — they make $180K/year but spend $80K on the kids.
+'You guys have lost your minds': Philadelphia man asks Dave Ramsey if he and his wife should borrow money — they make $180K/year but spend $80K on the kids.
 This was the guru's scathing reply

 Rich young Americans have lost confidence in the stock market — and are betting on these 3 assets instead.
 Get in now for strong long-term tailwinds

+The family's household income is set to rise once his wife finishes medical school (she was making $70K as a resident at the time of the call and set to finish school with no student debt), but in the meantime they struggle with his student debt and child expenses.

+Rather than pick either of the presented options, Ramsey, as per his trademark style, suggested a different route.

-“Option ‘C,’ work more,” he told him, adding: “Can you explain to me why you can’t get by with income at $180,000?” he asked.
-“I’m going to be as nice as I can, Dave.
-You guys have lost your minds.”
+“Option C, work more,” he said.
+Ramsey then asked: “Can you explain to me why you can’t get by with income at $180,000?”

+The caller revealed he and his wife spend around $80,000 a year solely on their kids.

+“I’m going to be as nice as I can,” Ramsey replied.
+“You guys have lost your minds.”

 The (expense) monster under the kids’ beds

-Forced to dig deeper, Dave from Philadelphia revealed some eyebrow-raising kiddo expenses: at least $50,000 in daycare tuition for two, with before- and after-school care and paying a nanny in the summer months.
+Asked to dig deeper, Dave from Philadelphia revealed some eyebrow-raising kiddo expenses: at least $50,000 in daycare tuition for two, plus before- and after-school care, along with paying a nanny in the summer months.

 Maybe you’re thinking what Ramsey said: “Are they going to Harvard?
 What the crap!”

-The man admitted it was a pretty fancy school — especially given that his kids were still pre-school age.
-In fact, the average cost of child care in Pennsylvania remains just above $17,000 per child, slightly more in the suburbs, according to child care website TOOTRiS.
+The caller admitted it was a pretty fancy school, especially given that his kids were still pre-school age.
+The average cost of child care in Philadelphia is just above $17,000 per child, slightly more in the suburbs, according to child care website TOOTRiS.

 “We’re going to take out student loans for the four-year-old,” Ramsey teased.
 “That’s what we’re coming down to.”

-Budgeting for cost-effective child care is even more critical considering the expenses many Americans can’t readily escape: gas, insurance, groceries and utilities, for starters.
+Budgeting for cost-effective child care is even more critical considering the expenses many Americans can’t readily escape, such as gas, insurance, groceries and utilities.
 Budgets can play a crucial role in bringing things under control — especially if you start by tallying your last three months of spending.
 What’s costing the most?
 What are the non-negotiables?
 Where can painless, sensible cuts be made?

-Read more: Here's how much money the average middle-class American household makes — how do you stack up?

 What about Ramsey’s ‘Option C’?

 As Ramsey suggested, income from added work can countervail the dollar figure of a loan.
-Ramsey stays away from loans in general, so taking on a side hustle or even a part-time job while you create an emergency fund can turn the numbers in your favor.
+Ramsey recommends staying away from loans in general, as taking on a side hustle or even a part-time job while you create an emergency fund can turn the numbers in your favor.

-These days, a side hustle can be as simple as renting out your shed as storage — which could net you around $160 for a 10'x10' unit in Philly, according to RentCafe.
-Or if you have a parking space you don’t use, you could rent it out for around $300 per month, according to WhereiPark.
-Pull off those two moves and that’s $5,500-plus over the year right there.
+These days, a side hustle can be as simple as renting out an empty room in your home, an unused shed as storage space or even a parking space you might have but don't need.

 When to consider a loan

-Dave from Philadelphia clearly needed a reality check on his children’s “Harvard” child care costs.
-Yet his wife has zero med school debt, meaning that their $180,000 income has relatively little financial drag — and represents more than twice the $71,000 made by the average American household as of 2021, according to the United States Census Bureau.
+Dave from Philadelphia clearly needed a reality check on his children’s child care costs.
+His family's $180,000 income has relatively little financial drag, and represents more than twice the median income of nearly $71,000 nationwide as of 2021, according to the Census Bureau.

 Would a combination of cost cutting and a smaller loan make sense for the time being, then?
-Perhaps — but only if you start by avoiding high-interest credit cards as the source.
+Perhaps — but only if you avoiding borrowing at a high interest rate.
 If it’s a personal loan you have in mind, shop around.
 Banks and other loaning agencies want your business, so make them compete to give you the best rate.

 Of course, married people who sit down with a neutral party — in this case, a professional financial adviser — will get a much clearer picture in terms of separating needs from wants and waste.
 After all, no one wants to stay stuck in financial pre-school.